Mysticiyer/link-up/README.md

 ---

-🧪 How to Test It
+## 🧪 How to Test It
 1. Go to https://www.linkedin.com and log in

 2. Click the extension icon in the Chrome toolbar

-3. Click the “Copy My LinkedIn Profile URL” button in the popup
+3. Click the "Copy My LinkedIn Profile URL" button in the popup

 4. Open Notes, TextEdit, or a message box and paste (⌘ + V)